 The Sentricon Colony Elimination System® with Always Active™ technology is a unique, highly-effective baiting system that offers continuous 24/7 protection for your home.

 We care about your family’s well-being, so it’s important to us that you understand that the system we use is environmentally safe and responsible.
 It’s the only termite control product ever to win the Green Chemistry Challenge Award, a top federal environmental honor.
-Contact us today to learn more about how it works.
+Contact us today to learn more about how it works, and to get started with termite control in Fort Myers and the surrounding areas.